NetLogo/GoGo-HID-Extension/README.md

 Compared to previous versions of the GoGo extension, this version offers:

 - **Improved robustness**.
 With prior versions of the GoGo extension, crashes were fairly common due to problems in the USB-Serial stack across platforms.
 The switch to HID improved robustness, and the new extension also uses a "daemon" architecture which shields NetLogo from any problems that may occur in direct communication with the GoGo board.
-The result is a dramatic reduction in the number of crashes of NetLogo.
+The result is a substantial reduction in the number of crashes of NetLogo.
 - **No Installation of Drivers**.
 Because the new GoGo firmware presents the board as an HID device, the extension could be written so as not to require installing drivers.
 This means there is no need for the user to have administrator rights on the computer.
 - **Directionality for Motors**.
 The board now has polarity-ensuring output connectors, so that "counterclockwise" or "clockwise" can now be specified in code.